-\paragraph{Spectrogram prediction loss.} The primary loss function we use to train our model is the Mean-Squared Error (MSE) between the predicted and ground-truth spectrograms, treating the magnitude and phase separately.
-For a given predicted spectrogram segment $\hat{S_s^i}$, let $\hat{M_s^i}$ denote the predicted log-magnitude spectrogram, $\hat{P_s^i}$ denote the predicted phase spectrogram, and $M_s^i$ and $P_s^i$ denote the respective ground-truth magnitude and phase spectrograms.
+\textbf{Spectrogram prediction loss.} The primary loss function we use to train our model is the Mean-Squared Error (MSE) between the predicted and ground-truth spectrograms, treating the magnitude and phase separately.
+For a given predicted spectrogram segment $\hat{S}_s^i$, let $\hat{M}_s^i$ denote the predicted log-magnitude spectrogram, $\hat{P}_s^i$ denote the predicted phase spectrogram, and $M_s^i$ and $P_s^i$ denote the respective ground-truth magnitude and phase spectrograms.
 We define the magnitude loss as:

-To address the issue of phase wraparound, we map the phase angle to its corresponding rectangular coordinates on the unit circle and then compute the MSE loss for the phase:
+To address the issue of phase wraparound, we map the phase angle to its corresponding rectangular coordinates on the unit circle and then compute the loss for the phase:

-\paragraph{Reverb-visual matching loss.} To reinforce the consistency between the visually-inferred room acoustics and the reverberation characteristics learned by the UNet encoder, we also employ a contrastive reverb-visual matching loss:
+\textbf{Reverb-visual matching loss.} To reinforce the consistency between the visually-inferred room acoustics and the reverberation characteristics learned by the UNet encoder, we also employ a contrastive reverb-visual matching loss:

-Here, $d(x, y)$ represents L2 distance, $f_n(\cdot)$ applies L2 normalization, $m$ is a margin, and $e^s_n$ is a random speech embedding sampled from the data batch.
+Here, $d(x, y)$ represents L2 distance, $f_n(\cdot)$ applies L2 normalization, $m$ is a margin, and $e_s^n$ is a different speech embedding sampled from the same data batch.
 This loss forces the embeddings output by the VAN and the UNet encoder to be consistent, which we empirically show to be beneficial.

-\paragraph{Training.} Our overall training objective (for a single training example) is as follows:
+\textbf{Training.} Our overall training objective (for a single training example) is as follows:

 where $\lambda_1$ and $\lambda_2$ are weighting factors for the phase and matching losses.
 To augment the data, we further choose to rotate the image view for a random angle for each input during training.
 This is possible because our audio recording is omni-directional and is independent of camera pose.
 This data augmentation strategy prevents the model from overfitting; without it our model fails to converge.
-This strategy creates a one-to-many mapping between reverb and views, forcing the model to learn a viewpoint-invariant representation of the room acoustics.
+It creates a one-to-many mapping between reverb and views, forcing the model to learn a viewpoint-invariant representation of the room acoustics.